 The transformers covered under the new program are typically used in commercial and industrial applications.
 However, some electric utilities are considering the NEMA program for their commercial and industrial energy-efficiency rebate programs.
 The adoption of this program will not only reduce energy consumption, but will also significantly reduce carbon dioxide emissions.
 The new transformers, built to NEMA premium standards, have the potential to eliminate the need for a new coal power plant over the next five years.
 Actual efficiencies for these new premium transformers range from 98 percent to more than 99 percent, depending on the size of the transformer.

-Ten major manufacturers have committed to providing NEMA Premium Efficiency Transformers to the marketplace.
+Eleven major manufacturers have committed to providing NEMA Premium Efficiency Transformers to the marketplace.
 These NEMA members are listed below.